 The foundation of our STEM experience is a 4 Dimensional Learning that includes:

-Core Ideas, Cross Cutting Concepts (CCCs), Career Connections and Practices (CCPs) and Fun
+Core Ideas, Cross Cutting Concepts (CCCs), Career Connections and Practices (CCPs) and Social Emotional Learning (SEL)

 Our modular proprietary curricula allow custom delivery formats and spaces.
 Our activities provide quality STEM enrichment during in-school time or extended time (out-of-school time).

-While our programs take place in a variety of settings – school, community centers, religious centers – we are always providing children a fun-filled learning experience.
+While our programs take place in a variety of settings – school, community centers, religious centers and online – we are always providing children a fun-filled learning experience with live interaction with their peers and their instructor.

 Our comprehensive curriculum portfolio provide different courses to cover a variety of core ideas related to science education.
 For example: